-Part B. Emissions reduction strategy
+2B.
+Emissions reduction strategy

 As a small business Sustainable Living Fabrics has relatively limited options to reduce emissions as the majority of its emissions are embodied in the fabric purchased from the mill.
 However Sustainable Living Fabrics' on-going strategy is to implement further energy efficient systems in the warehouse, reduce fuel consumption and material usage.
-Overall the strategy is aimed at continuing reductions in electricity consumption fuel use and material use.

-Part C. Emissions reduction actions
+2C.
+Emissions reduction actions

-Sustainable Living Fabrics moved into company owned premises in December 2012.
-A range of energy saving features have been implemented in the new building.
+A range of energy saving features has been implemented in our building.
 These include:

-- Energy saving LED lights in the boardroom and hallways. - Energy efficient appliances such as fridge, paper towel dispenser - Sensor based security lights located on the outside of the front of the building, so they do not stay on all night. - Energy efficient hot water service.
+- Energy saving LED lights in the boardroom and hallways. - Energy efficient appliances such as fridge, paper towel dispenser - Sensor based security lights located on the outside of the front of the building, so they do not stay on all night. - Energy efficient hot water service. - Use of energy efficient lab tops and turning off lights and equipment when not in use.

 Some of the future emission reduction plans include and incentive offer for sales reps to purchase hybrid cars when the time comes to replace their vehicles and an on-going focus of recycling in the warehouse and office.
+Fabric offcuts are either donated or reused as samples given to potential customers.
+SLF uses minimal office paper and has persuaded the local council to provide a recycling bin.
+This is not normally provided to industrial customers in the local area.